Roca dels Bous

 Roca dels Bous (Catalan: "Bull's Rock") is an archaeological site located in Sant Llorenç de Montgai, in the Catalan Pyrenees, Spain.
 Since 1988 the Autonomous University of Barcelona and the UCL Institute of Archaeology study and record the fossil sequence of southern European Neanderthals who inhabited the area during the Middle Paleolithic approximately 50,000 years ago.
 The excavation team utilizes a worldwide unique digital system and various innovative technologies that significantly improve the quality of the classification of the recovered objects.
 Roca dels Bous has as one of the first Paleolithic excavation sites in Spain established a visitor centre, that focuses on displaying the Prehistory research of the prepyrenees area.

+The site was declared a Cultural Asset of National Interest in 2015.

 History of the region

 The sequence of radiocarbon dates suggests that Neanderthals survived longer in the Iberian Peninsula, where a small group had retreated well after the arrival of modern humans in the rest of Europe.
 Neanderthal presence after 30,000 BP at archaeological sites in the Western Mediterranean and Portugal has been confirmed.
 Around 40,000 BP, a new techno-economical – and possibly social – tradition different from the Neanderthal Mousterian culture had emerged in the north of the Iberian Peninsula.
 This culture has been associated with anatomically modern humans, who, have arrived in Europe via the Eastern Mediterranean and quickly spread throughout the continent.